Not an agency. No subcontracting. All work is done personally.

 I work in live production environments where cross-rack redundancy, power domains, and physical topology directly influence business continuity.

-My role is not advisory architecture design.
 My role is controlled execution inside environments where physical-layer mistakes increase systemic risk.